Nintendo video game consoles: Super Famicom and Super Nintendo Entertainment System (1990 and 1991)

 The Super Nintendo Entertainment System (SNES), colloquially shortened to Super Nintendo, is a 16-bit home video game console that was released in 1990 in Japan, 1991 in North America, 1992 in Europe and Oceania, and 1993 in South America.
 It was first released in Japan on November 21, 1990, where it is known as the Super Famicom.
 In South Korea, it is known as the Super Comboy and was distributed by Hyundai Electronics.
+In Europe, the console retained the US name, but unlike the NES, used the Japanese-style casing.

 The SNES is Nintendo's third home console (second outside of Japan), following the Nintendo Entertainment System.
 Whereas the earlier console had struggled in the PAL region and large parts of Asia, the SNES was a global success, albeit one that could not match its predecessor's popularity in Northeast Asia and North America—due in part to increased competition from Sega's Genesis console.
 Despite its relatively late start, the SNES became the bestselling console of the 16-bit era, selling 49.10 million systems worldwide.
-The SNES library is known for upgrading some of Nintendo's most famous franchises, and making the games even more critically acclaimed, such as Super Metroid, The Legend of Zelda: A Link to the Past, Final Fantasy IV and VI, Donkey Kong Country, and Super Mario World, as well starting some popular franchises such as Star Fox and Mega Man X.
+The SNES library is known for upgrading some of Nintendo's most famous franchises, and making the games even more critically acclaimed, such as Super Metroid, The Legend of Zelda: A Link to the Past, Final Fantasy IV and VI, Kirby Super Star, Donkey Kong Country, and Super Mario World, as well starting some popular franchises such as Star Fox and Mega Man X.

 Similarly to the NES Classic Edition released prior, Nintendo released a software-emulation-based version of the Super Nintendo Entertainment System on September 29, 2017.
 Called the Super NES Classic Edition, it, like its predecessor, is a dedicated console that comes with two controllers and 21 preloaded games, one of which, Star Fox 2, is a title originally developed for the system that went unreleased.